 20 Retro Video Games You Can Play on iPhone

 Quick, what’s your most favorite from your schooling days?
 Tetris, Pac-Man, Space Invaders?
 We just love these old-school games as they bring back sweet childhood memories that stick for life.
-Back then, to play these games, we’d have to lug a bag of coins to the arcade and wait for our turn to take a shot at setting a new record.
-Some of us get to play in the comforts of home via home video consoles that preceded today’s PS3 and Xbox 360 versions.
+Some of us get to play in the comforts of home via home video consoles that preceded today’s PS4/ 5 and Xbox Series X. Back then, to play these games, we’d have to lug a bag of coins to the arcade and wait for our turn to take a shot at setting a new record.

 Nowadays, we play games on our smartphones when we’re bored or when waiting in line for our coffee or at the train station for the next train.
-Others may play to bond with old friends and meet new ones.
+Others may play to bond with friends or family.
 And getting that game is as easy as visiting a virtual app store and clicking ‘Download’.
-If you want to bring back the memories, here is a list of 20 remakes of old-school games for the iPhone.
+If you want to bring back memories, here is a list of 20 remakes of old-school games for the iPhone.

 Time for a flashback.
 Destination: your childhood!

 30 Aesthetically Pleasing iPhone Games You Should Play